RedisLabs/redislabs-docs/content/modules/redisearch/release-notes/redisearch-1.6-release-notes.md

 Headlines:

 - Several performance improvements increasing full-text search queries up to 60% and aggregation queries up to 73%.
-- Support for Aliasing of indices.
+- Support for aliasing of indices.
 - Low-level API in C (and [Rust bindings](https://github.com/RediSearch/redisearch-api-rs)) to make RediSearch embeddable in other Redis modules.
 [RedisGraph](redisgraph.io) is the first GA consumer.
 - Forked process Garbage Collection (FORK GC) allows for stable read latencies.